mccheffin/weather-challenge/README.md

 3. Extended forecast displayed in UI

 When you have completed this please push to a repo on Github (or Gitlab) and either send us a public link or add `ndstephens` as a collaborator if you'd rather make the repository private.

+## My Solution

+The first thing I did was clarify what was needed in the project and what the acceptance criteria are.
+Learning that this did not need to be deployed and what is show on the screen is more or less up to me I took it as an opportunity to build a app that could be useful for me.

+The only things I really care about in a weather service are the current temperature, todays high and low tempatures, and the weekly forcast of weather and tempatures.
+So I ran with that and made an applicaiton that did just that.